 Plus, there's no rule that says you must balance transfer only to one card.
 If you have more debts to move, simply apply for another card (the second best on the market) and move the rest there.
 The only negative means you have a couple of cards rather than just one, which may be a little more complex, and can affect your total minimum repayments.

-Do beware of over-borrowing though, and it's always worth checking your credit files before applying again to ensure the low credit limit wasn't due to an error on them.
+Beware of over-borrowing, though.
+And it's always worth checking your credit files before applying again to ensure the low credit limit wasn't due to an error on them.